OskarVagero/MENOFS/README.md

 ## Data

-* Emission data is sourced from Crippa et al. (2022)
+* Emission data is sourced from Crippa et al. (2022).
-* Population data is from 2021 and Eurostat (2022)
+* Population data is from 2021 and Eurostat (2022).
-* Data on land area per country is based on The World Bank (2023)
+* Data on land area per country is based on The World Bank (2023).
+* GDP data is retrieved from The World Bank (2023).

 ## References